Yamadeu/ecommerce/README.md

-# dos
+# E-Commerce

-A new Flutter project.
+A new Flutter E-Commerce project.

 ## Getting Started